-Volunteering in SriLanka – This is an island of exquisite extent and it was once known as the Pearl of the Indian Ocean.
+Volunteering in SriLanka – This is an island of exquisite extent, once known as the Pearl of the Indian Ocean

 Some of them have become orphans who need assistance to get basic education and basic facilities for living.
 About 80% of these children live in orphanages.
 This limits them to some resources, and as a result, makes them vulnerable to various diseases like HIV.

-In most cases, about 50% of these children come to orphanages due to poverty, and only 30% of them have access to education.
-Some are disabled and not able to do daily activities.
-All these call for volunteering opportunities in Sri Lanka.
+In most cases, about 50% of these children came to orphanage due to poverty, and only 30% of them have access to education.
+Some are disabled, and not able to do daily activities.
+All these call for volunteers’ opportunity in Sri Lanka.
 Most women in Sri Lanka are victims of domestic violence and other unfair practices.
-These people are not given equal rights to education and healthy living like their male counterparts.
-Many women live in extreme poverty to the point of fetching water and wood by themselves to prepare their food.
+These set of people are not given equal right to education and healthy living like their male counterparts.
+Many women live in abject poverty to the point of fetching water and wood to prepare their food.
 The level of illiteracy is very high among them because of lack of education.
 Volunteering in Sri Lanka can help put an end to all these limitations and menaces facing both children and women.